Global firms leave Myanmar office block with military ties

 Business has collapsed in the Southeast Asian country since a Feb.
 1 coup that prompted widespread protests and strikes, during which the army has killed hundreds of civilians and arrested thousands.

-Opened in 2017 near the historic Sule Pagoda, Sule Square was developed by a local affiliate of Hong Kong listed Shangri-La Asia (0069.HK), which also manages the building and an adjacent hotel.
+Opened in 2017 near the historic Sule Pagoda, Sule Square was developed by a local affiliate of Hong Kong listed Shangri-La Asia, which also manages the building and an adjacent hotel.

 The site was leased from the military, according to a 2019 fact-finding mission established by the United Nations to investigate the army’s economic interests, media and human rights groups.